 There are four broad goals, and 17 topic goals that define what the ECOS Plan hopes to achieve.
 The following goals from the ECOS Plan are particularly relevant to economic development and are therefore highlighted here.
-All ECOS Plan Goals can be found in main section of the Plan.
+All ECOS Plan Goals can be found in Supplement 2 - Regional Analysis.